|HKUGAPS English Department

 |Our Focus on Reading

 Student-centred with a focused and innovative learning environment.

 This is what defines the HKUGA Primary School English Department.
 Through this environment, our students are supported to develop their interest in and love of both reading and writing.
 Then, both in and out of the classroom, students use discussion, games, and group activities to develop their speaking and listening authentically.
 In our English department, we do not just want our students to learn; we want our students to thrive.

 The primary aims of our English Language Curriculum are:

-- To provide every ESL child with opportunities for extending their knowledge and experience of the cultures and show respect for different cultures;
+- to provide every child with opportunities for extending their knowledge and experience of different cultures and how to show respect for these different cultures;

-- To promote STEM education and IT in Education; and
+- to promote STEM and IT in Education; and

 Students develop the skills of reading, writing, listening, speaking and knowledge of grammar through a broad and balanced curriculum with well-scaffolded learning materials.
 Each unit revolves round a particular theme or topic which provides a strong context for all learning activities.
 Reading texts, with grammar items carefully embedded, serve as the input and context for subsequent listening, speaking and writing tasks.

 Each unit begins with clearly-defined learning outcomes to allow learners a clear picture of what they will be learning and achieving.
-Students return to these outcomes at the end of each unit to reflect on“What Went Well” and how to move forward with “Even Better If” planning.
+Students return to these outcomes both in the middle and at the end of each unit.
+In the middle, they work on reflecting what they are doing well and what they need more help with.
+At the end, they reflect on“What Went Well” and how to move forward with “Even Better If” planning.